 *Gartner Research note: 06 February 2017, ID:G00313233 Analyst(s): ViShaffer, Laura Craft, Steven LeFebure

-WHAT MAKES SCALITY SPECIAL
+WHAT MAKES SCALITY SPECIAL FOR MEDICAL CLOUD STORAGE

 Scality RING makes it feasible to keep more patient data actively available – on spinning disk – eliminating the wait for fulfillment of medical records requests.
 You can’t beat 100% availability for keeping things moving.
 And, thanks to advanced volume protection options, you can even eliminate resource-consuming traditional backups, because data is fully protected.
 A strong ally in your plan to meet national and regional data availability, retention and security compliance requirements, it enables access via HTTPS with password authentication and Role-based Access Control (RBAC) and AES-256 encryption ensure data security.
 Scality RING’s multi-geo options distribute data across availability zones to ensure access even when an entire data center is lost.